-Fair Market Value (FMV) Determination
+14. Fair Market Value (FMV) Determination

 Fair Market Determination will be based on pre-storm appraised value of the unit for the homeowner who occupied the residence at the time of the disaster.
-Any person(s) who purchased the home after the date of the disaster (May 2016) will only be eligible for post-disaster valuation.
+Any person(s) who purchased the home after the date of the disaster (August 2017) will only be eligible for the lesser of either the purchase price of the home after August 2017 or the current post-disaster valuation.
 Appraisals will be conducted by and independent, contracted appraiser.
 Per the Stafford Act, disqualified prior assistance will be deducted from the final buyout offer.